 1978-1996

-HIAS Pennsylvania, in concert with other Jewish agencies, resettles over 20,000 Jews from Iran and the Soviet Union in Philadelphia.
+HIAS Pennsylvania, along with other Jewish agencies, resettles over 20,000 Jews from Iran and the Soviet Union in Philadelphia.

-Iranian Jews fled hostile environment created by the Ayatollah Khomeini regime, while Soviet Jews were finally able to leave after the success of the Soviet Jewry Movement.
-In 1989, the Lautenberg amendment codified this policy, permitting Jews and Evangelical Christians from the former Soviet Union and Iran to enter as refugees.
+Iranian Jews fled the hostile environment created by the Ayatollah Khomeini regime, while Soviet Jews were finally able to escape from the former Soviet Union after the success of the Soviet Jewry Movement.
+In 1989, the Lautenberg amendment codified this policy, permitting Jews and Evangelical Christians from the former Soviet Union and Iran to enter the United States as refugees.

 1993